Platformatory/cp-sandbox/README.md

 1. Start the scenario with `docker-compose up -d`
 2. Wait for all services to be up and healthy `docker-compose ps -a`
 3. Wait for the topics to be created.
-Check the control center(localhost:9021) to see if the topics - `domestic_orders` and `international_orders` are created
+Check the control center(localhost:9021) to see if the topics - `domestic_orders` and `international_orders` are created.
+This will take a while for the control center to come up and for the creation of the topics.
+Approximately, 5-10 mins.
+If the control center is in a exited state, try bringing it up using `docker-compose up -d control-center`.
+The control center can go down initially before the brokers have come up.

 ## Problem Statement